scottpeterson/pnwquizzing/docs/qm_best.md

 The reading of all parts of the standard preamble and the reading of the question content must be at a consistent pace across all questions in a quiz and meet.

-Number 5 from above should always be the last thing said by the quizmaster before beginning to read the content of the question.
-If the quizmaster needs to pause for any reason during the preamble, needs to warn a quizzer about their light being on, or any other disruption to the preamble, number 5 should be repeated, even if it has already been said.
+Item number 5 from the above list should always be the last thing said by the quizmaster before beginning to read the content of the question.
+If the quizmaster needs to pause for any reason during the preamble, needs to warn a quizzer about their light being on, or any other disruption to the preamble, item number 5 should be repeated, even if it has already been said.

 The quizmaster should abruptly stop reading and freeze as soon as possible when a quizzer's light illuminates.
 This abrupt stop must be as close to exactly consistent as possible across all questions in a quiz and meet.
 The jumping speed of the quizzer should never be anticipated.
 Only after the abrupt stop and a short pause should the quizmaster move his or her lips or any other part of their body.